 To get a good night’s rest, our bodies must be able to relax.
 If you feel constant pain during the night, your nervous system will remain active, making it difficult to fall asleep.

-However, according to the Frontiers in Pharmacology, cannabinoids are effective in treating different models of pain in animals.
+According to the Frontiers in Pharmacology, cannabinoids are effective in treating different models of pain in animals.
 This includes acute pain and inflammation.
-Additionally, there is evidence that cannabinoids have a pain-relieving effect on neuropathic pain.

 The study then noted that, as a secondary outcome, those who used cannabinoids to treat chronic pain experienced improvements in sleep and mood.